 - 9 Conclusion

 What constitutes a dental emergency?

-There are many different reasons why you may require emergency dental care.
+There are many reasons you may require emergency dental care.
 These can broadly be placed into two categories.
 The first is visible damage to teeth; the second is pain which indicates an underlying problem such as an abscess or tooth decay.